-Ref Governance Area Responsible Officer Target Date Implementation update supporting documents.
+Ref Governance Area Responsible Officer Target Date Implementation update Working to achieve agreed deliverables submitted on April 8, 2024, were of good quality, with prompt provision of supporting documents.
 External auditors have concluded that they are satisfied that this recommendation has been met.